PostHog/posthog.com/contents/handbook/people/spending-money.md

 You should use your Revolut card for UK-specific spending (i.e. ordering from UK sites, hotels/food/drink/... in the UK), and Brex for everything else.
 This is for UK accounts-reporting reasons, as we have a UK subsidiary and can claim VAT back on many of those purchases.

 For larger expenses which don't fit into the items here, please _raise a policy suggestion for it as a pull request in this doc_, so we can document our decision making into our policy rather than making everything case by case.
+If it's likely to just be a one-off, you can post in #ops in Slack instead.

 ## Trivial expenses